speedata/publisher/doc/manual/content/en/manual/setup/commandline.md

 `--port=PORT`
 : Port to be used for the server mode.
 Defaults to 5266

+`--progress`
+: Show progress information on standard output.
+Displays the current page number and elapsed time during a publishing run.
+If the publisher has been run before, it also shows the expected total number of pages (from the previous run) and the previous run duration.
+This option disables `--verbose`.
+Cannot be used together with `--verbose`.

 `--quiet`
 : Run publisher in silent mode